 Either party may terminate the advisory agreement at any time by providing written notice to the other party.
-The client may terminate the agreement at any time by writing or phoning the Firm at our office.
+The Client may terminate the agreement at any time by writing or phoning the Firm at our office.
 The Firm will refund any prepaid, unearned advisory fees.

-Terminations will not affect liabilities or obligations from transactions initiated in client accounts prior to termination.
-In the event the client terminates the investment advisory agreement.
-The Firm will not liquidate any securities in the account unless instructed by the client to do so.
-In the event of the client's death or disability, the Firm will continue management of the account until we are notified of the client's death or disability and given alternative instructions by an authorized party.
+Terminations will not affect liabilities or obligations from transactions initiated in Client accounts before termination.
+In the event the Client terminates the investment advisory agreement.
+The Firm will not liquidate any securities in the account unless instructed by the Client to do so.
+In the event of the Client's death or disability, the Firm will continue management of the account until we are notified of the Client's death or disability and given alternative instructions by an authorized party.